chakra-ui/chakra-ui/.changeset/tricky-squids-kneel.md

 Ensures that all Components, functions, and hooks that have detailed pages on the Chakra site have corresponding JSDocs and links back to the docsite via IDE intellisense.

+Includes adding or fixing links within these docs to related WAI-ARIA patterns.